Interested in day trading?

 Day Trading for Beginners: How It Works

-As long as you buy and sell your position the same day, it’s considered a day trade.
+As long as you buy and sell your position on the same day, it’s considered a day trade.

-Second, If you make more than three day trades during a within any five-day period, your account could be labeled as a pattern day trading account, triggering a the minimum balance of $25,000 FINRA set for day trading accounts.
+Second, if you make more than three day trades within any rolling five-day period, your account could be labeled as a pattern day trading (PDT) account.
+That can trigger the PDT rule that says you need a minimum balance of $25,000.
+FINRA set that rule for day trading accounts.

 Is Day Trading Right for You?

-- The holding period of a trade
+- A trade’s holding period

 - Trading frequency

 - The duration or level of attention required to trade

 - The method used to analyze a trade

 For example, fundamental investors and position traders have longer-term positions.
 They can hold a stock for years.
 They’re after larger gains and maybe even dividends.
 They tend to trade less frequently, and their main goal is capital accumulation and/or dividend income.